 Let’s be clear: I am not a dessert person.
 My sweet tooth is minimal, but this one- I’m powerless to restrain myself.
 I’ve shared this every year around holiday time.
 And maybe it’s not the best. but it’s my favorite

-Ok, the best desert in my world.
 In 2005 Gourmet Magazine (RIP) published this recipe for Pumpkin Flan with Spiced Pumpkin Seeds.
-I’ve made it every year since it then.
-The dish is a perfect balance of sweet creamy along with spicy salty crunchy.
-It’s decadent enough, but not really heavy.
-It’s wheat free and you could probably make it with coconut milk and eliminate the dairy.
+I’ve made it every year since then.
+The dish is a perfect balance of sweet creamy, along with spicy salty crunchy.
+It’s decadent enough, but not heavy.
+It’s gluten free, and you could probably make it with coconut milk and eliminate the dairy.
 You can find this recipe on Gourmet’s huge online archive.

 For caramel and flan:

 |1 cup whole milk|